dshieble/dshieble.github.io/_posts/2015-02-15-regression-mistakes.md

 These metrics share a common property: an extremely large mistake can be weighted much more harshly than several somewhat large mistakes or many medium mistakes.
 This is not always a desirable property.
 Recall our first example of a system that users query for value estimates.
 It is quite likely that any user who receives an estimate that they perceive as "obviously wrong" will stop using the system.
 Once a mistake is past this boundary its magnitude becomes irrelevant.
 A successful system will therefore minimize the number of users who end up in this bucket, rather than weighting some mistakes in this bucket higher than others.
 We can capture this kind of mistake dynamics with percentile error metrics like P50 and P95.

 For example, the P95 error is the smallest value such that for 95% of pairs $$(X, y)$$ the quantity $$ \vert f(X) - y \vert$$ is smaller than this value.
 The magnitude of the worst 5% of errors has no impact on the P95 error.
 Similarly, the p50 error (aka the median error) is useful for tracking performance across many samples in the dataset.
 Any large improvement to the P50 error usually represents improvements on a large number of samples.
-Contrast this to MSE or correlation, in which case large improvements can arise from specific examples.
+Contrast this to MSE or correlation, in which case large improvements can arise from improved performance on a small set of examples.